somebeaver/Lowrider.js/README.md

 instance from the DOM.
 This is to preserve event handlers and observers that may have been attached to the element itself by external components.

+Calling `render()` on a `lazy-render` component will automatically disable lazy rendering since it's now rendered.

 ```javascript
 myElement.render()
 ```